openshift-cs/okd.io/docs/wg_docs/okd-io.md

 | `- unordered list item` | unordered list
 | `---` | horizontal break

-HTML can be embedded in Markdown, but in the documentation it is preferred to stick with pure Markdown with the installed extensions.
+HTML can be embedded in Markdown, but embedded HTML should not be used in the documentation.
+All content should use Markdown with the permitted extensions.

 ### Indentation